lwchkg/lwchkg.github.io/_posts/algorithm/2015-07-01-add-spaces-to-a-phrase-paragraph-without-spaces.md

 ## Revised version

 The revised version returns better results.
-So we try splitting the passage again.
+So we try splitting a whole passage from Wikipedia.

-The program was run in a [ZOTAC ZBOX AD-02](http://www.zotac.com/ca/products/mini-pcs/product/mini-pcs/detail/zbox-ad02-1.html) with an AMD E-350 CPU.
+The timing data in the output was produced in a [ZOTAC ZBOX AD-02](http://www.zotac.com/ca/products/mini-pcs/product/mini-pcs/detail/zbox-ad02-1.html) with an AMD E-350 CPU.

 ** Input data (spaces are removed) **